noamteyssier/pyMuse/README.md

 # A python wrapper for DataMuse API

-A quick way to search for rhymes, antonyms, synonyms and what have you from the commandline so you don't need to step away from a thought.
+A quick way to search for rhymes, antonyms, synonyms and what have you from the commandline